jswans33/my-full-stack-fastapi-template/docs/source/uml/refactoring_plan.rst

    - Base classes have been created in ``utils/uml/diagrams/base.py``
    - Exception handling has been standardized in ``utils/uml/core/exceptions.py``
    - File system operations have been abstracted in ``utils/uml/core/filesystem.py``
+   - Core service has been implemented in ``utils/uml/core/service.py``

 3. **Sequence Diagram Refactoring**:
    - Sequence diagram code has been fully refactored from the old structure
    - Models, analyzer, and generator have been implemented in the new structure
    - Sequence diagrams are fully integrated with the factory system

+4. **Class Diagram Integration**:
+   - Class diagram models, analyzer, and generator have been implemented in the new structure
+   - Class diagrams are now fully integrated into the factory system
+   - The factory has been updated to support class diagrams

+5. **Factory Implementation**:
+   - The ``DefaultDiagramFactory`` has been updated to support all diagram types
+   - Factory methods for creating analyzers and generators are now implemented

+6. **Entry Points**:
+   - The main ``run_uml_generator.py`` script has been updated to use the new unified architecture
+   - A new entry point ``utils/uml/run.py`` has been created
+   - Individual CLI scripts have been created for each diagram type:
+     - ``utils/extract_class.py``
+     - ``utils/extract_sequence.py``
+     - ``utils/extract_activity.py``
+     - ``utils/extract_state.py``

+7. **New Diagram Types**:
+   - Placeholder directories and files have been created for activity and state diagrams
+   - Basic implementations of models, analyzers, and generators for these diagram types
+   - Factory has been updated to support these new diagram types

+8. **Examples and Documentation**:
+   - Created examples directory with sample code and diagrams
+   - Added a PlantUML diagram showing the architecture of the UML generator
+   - Added a script to demonstrate how to generate UML diagrams
+   - Added a README with usage instructions

+9. **Import and Path Handling**:
+   - Fixed import issues to ensure scripts can be run from any directory
+   - Added proper Python path handling to all scripts
+   - Created installation script for development mode

 In Progress Items
 ~~~~~~~~~~~~~~~

-1. **Class Diagram Integration**:
+1. **Activity and State Diagram Implementation**:
+   - Basic placeholder implementations are in place
+   - Need to develop more comprehensive implementations for real-world use cases

+2. **Testing and Documentation**:
+   - Initial testing of the refactored code has been performed
+   - Comprehensive testing across all diagram types is still needed
-   - Class diagram models, analyzer, and generator have been implemented in the new structure
+   - Documentation needs to be updated to reflect the new structure
-   - However, they are not yet integrated into the factory system
-   - In ``factories.py``, the class diagram analyzer and generator are marked as "not yet implemented"

-2. **Factory Implementation**:
-   - The ``DefaultDiagramFactory`` has been created but only supports sequence diagrams
-   - Class diagram support is referenced but throws ``DiagramTypeError`` when used

 Remaining Tasks
 ~~~~~~~~~~~~~

-1. **Complete Class Diagram Integration**:
+1. **Clean Up Old Code**:
+   - Remove or archive the old ``utils/uml_generator`` directory
+   - Remove or archive the old ``utils/sequence_extractor`` directory
+   - Update any references to the old code in documentation

+2. **Enhance Activity and State Diagrams**:
+   - Improve the analyzers to extract meaningful activity and state information from code
-   - Update the factory to support class diagrams
+   - Enhance the generators to produce more detailed and useful diagrams
-   - Connect the existing class diagram analyzer and generator to the factory

-2. **Update Entry Points**:
-   - The main ``run_uml_generator.py`` script still uses the old structure
-   - It needs to be updated to use the new unified architecture

-3. **Prepare for New Diagram Types**:
-   - Create placeholder directories and files for activity and state diagrams
+   - Add support for more complex activity and state diagram features

-   - Define interfaces and base classes for these new diagram types
+3. **Comprehensive Testing**:
+   - Create unit tests for all components
+   - Test with various codebases to ensure robustness
+   - Test edge cases and error handling

+4. **Documentation Updates**:
-   - Update factories to support them
+   - Update user documentation to reflect the new architecture

-4. **CLI Scripts**:
+   - Create developer documentation for extending the system
-   - Update or create individual extraction scripts for each diagram type
+   - Add examples for using each diagram type

-5. **Testing and Documentation**:
+5. **Performance Optimization**:
-   - Comprehensive testing of the refactored code
+   - Profile the code to identify performance bottlenecks
-   - Update documentation to reflect the new structure
+   - Optimize diagram generation for large codebases

 Next Steps
 ~~~~~~~~~

 The next immediate steps should be:

-1. Complete the class diagram integration in the factory system
-2. Update the main entry point to use the new unified architecture
+1. **Clean up old code**:
+   - Create a backup of the old code in the ``z_archive`` directory
+   - Remove the old ``utils/uml_generator`` and ``utils/sequence_extractor`` directories
+   - Update any documentation or scripts that reference the old code

-3. Create placeholder files for activity and state diagrams
+2. **Enhance the activity and state diagram implementations**:
-4. Update CLI scripts for individual diagram types
+   - Implement more sophisticated analyzers for these diagram types
+   - Add support for extracting state transitions and activity flows from code

+3. **Create comprehensive test cases**:
+   - Add unit tests for all components
+   - Create integration tests for the entire UML generation process

+4. **Update documentation**:
+   - Update the user documentation to reflect the new architecture
+   - Add examples and tutorials for using the UML generator

 Benefits of Refactoring
 ---------------------